 What if I Can’t Find Shares to Borrow at All?

-The availability of HTB shares largely relies on market conditions and your broker’s clearing firm.
+The availability of hard-to-borrow shares largely relies on market conditions and your broker’s clearing firm.
 Not all clearing firms are equal nor do they accommodate all participants in the markets.

-Mainstream online brokers may self-clear and decide to keep HTB inventory limited due to their broader risk averse customer base.
+Mainstream online brokers may self-clear and decide to keep short inventory limited due to their broader risk averse customer base.

 Direct market access (DMA) brokers may use independent clearing firms that accommodate more sophisticated, experienced and risk tolerant customers like active traders.
-These firms may have better access to HTB shares or relationships with other clearing firms with HTB inventory.
+These firms may have better access to short locates or relationships with other clearing firms with extensive short inventory.

 If short selling is a big part of your strategy, you will need a broker that can accommodate you.
-If you do not have access to the HTB shares you need, you will be forced to sit on the sidelines.
+If you do not have the ability to borrow shares for a short position, you will be forced to sit on the sidelines.
 In reality, it is impossible to secure locates on every stock you want to short.
 However, choosing a broker that specializes in short locates will help you out immensely.